Cover of The Captain of Estel

 What makes these novels unsuitable for middle-school readers?

-Mature high school age readers, however, may enjoy this trilogy, as the hero of the first two books is in his early twenties at the beginning of the story and his later life doesn't involve anything that wouldn't interest them.
+Mature high school age readers, however, may enjoy this trilogy, as the hero is in his early twenties at the beginning of the story and his later life doesn't involve anything that wouldn't interest them.
 Nevertheless, in publicity I can't say so because my experience has been that when I call a book suitable for high school, people give it to middle-school children anyway.
 (This has happened with the second and third books of the Children of the Star trilogy, which most younger teens are bored by.)
 So I have to emphasize the fact that none of the Flame books are YA novels, which is not going to discourage older teens from reading them since most high school kids read adult science fiction in any case.

 Is Defender of the Flame a complete story or does it end with suspense that makes it necessary to read the sequel to find out what happened?